-"Association."
-A partnership, limited partnership, or any other unincorporated group of two or more persons.

-"Business."
-An enterprise, activity, profession or any other undertaking of an unincorporated nature conducted for profit or ordinarily conducted for profit whether by a person, partnership, association, or any other entity.
+- "Association."
+A partnership, limited partnership, or any other unincorporated group of two or more persons, including a Limited Liability Company. - "Business."
+An enterprise, activity, profession or any other undertaking of an unincorporated nature conducted for profit or ordinarily conducted for profit whether by a person, partnership, association, or any other entity. - "Compensation."
+See "Earned Income." - "Corporation."

-"Corporation."
 A corporation or joint stock association organized under the laws of the United States, the Commonwealth of Pennsylvania, or any other state, territory, foreign country or dependency.